create3000/x_ite/docs/_posts/components/Texturing/TextureTransform.md

 ### SFVec2f [in, out] **center** 0 0 <small>(-∞,∞)</small>

-Center point in 2D (s,t) texture coordinates for rotation and scaling.
+*center* point in 2D (s,t) texture coordinates for rotation and scaling.

 ## Description